rugbyprof/2143-ObjectOrientedProgramming/Assignments/Program-03-Video_Poker.md

-#Still working on it.
-Will be done tonight.
+## Not Done

+I'm not done but that doesn't mean you can't start working on it.
+Start to think how you will determine poker hands.
+I have some code below to point you in the right direction.

+Also play with the graphics class, documentation here: Documentation: http://mcsp.wartburg.edu/zelle/python/graphics/graphics.pdf

+Figure out how to click the area below a card in order to "hold" that card for the next deal.

 ## Video Poker

 ### Overview

 We are going to implement a video poker game.
-Video poker is an electronic version of the card game with the same name.
-The most basic rules are:
+Video poker is an electronic version of the card game with the same name (minus the video).
+The basic rules are:

-- Deal the player 5 cards
+- Deal a player 5 cards
-- If the player is happy with the hand because it has a high rank, keep the cards
+- If the player is happy with the hand because it has a high enough rank, the player can keep the cards.
-- If the player feels they could make a hand with a higher rank, allow the player to exchange 1 or all of thier cards.
+- If the player feels they could make a hand with a higher rank, the player is allowed to exchange 1 or all of their cards (this rule can change based on the house rules).
 - The rank of the hand after the second deal is the result of that game.
+- There are variations of poker, Texas Hold'em being one of them.
+We will stick to the variation I just described.
+- So how are the hands ranked?
+See below:

 ### Poker Hand Ranks